 The Bad Brains stood out from their hardcore punk peers for several reasons.
 For example, there was the fact that they were African American devout Rastafarians.
 They also started as a jazz fusion band.
 They were also proficient at reggae and included a couple of full on reggae songs on their debut band.
 Despite the high level of musicianship (or maybe because of it) their brand of hardcore was faster and harder than most of their peers.
 The ferocity of the music was also matched with the equal vocal ferocity of lead vocalist H.R.

 The album ended up being influential in the development of other reggae influence fusion rock groups such as Fishbone, Sublime & 311.
-Adam Yauch of Beastie Boys has been quoted as saying that the Bad Brains' debut album is the "the best punk/hardcore album of all time".
+Adam Yauch of Beastie Boys has been quoted as saying that the Bad Brains' debut album is "the best punk/hardcore album of all time."

 Like most concept albums it bordered on self indulgent and convoluted.
 But for the most part the band succeeds in their ambition by creating an eclectic masterpiece.
 Just like with the Minutemen, they evolved beyond their hardcore roots.
 By including elements of jazz, psychedelia and folk they showed that they were not going to allow themselves to be restricted by any genre rules.
 Because of its diversity, ambition and scope, Zen Arcade was very important in the development of both punk and alternative music.

-This was a coin toss between The Replacements 1984 album, Let It Be and their 1985 album Tim.
+This was a coin toss between The Replacements' 1984 album, Let It Be and their 1985 album Tim.
 I ended up opting for Tim.
-I was also debating whether to include either album, because by this point in time The Replacements were starting to distance themselves from their initial hardcore punk roots.
+I was also debating whether to include either album because, by this point in time, The Replacements were starting to distance themselves from their initial hardcore punk roots.
 Both albums still had clear elements of punk.
-But the albums also had its share of more melodic and acoustic tunes as well.
+But the albums also had their share of more melodic and acoustic tunes as well.

 The style spectrum displayed on Tim, was best summed up by Paul Westerberg: "Sometimes you just love the little acoustic songs, and other times you want to crank the goddamn amp up, and those two parts of me are forever entwined."